abdullahmujahidali/JavaScript/2.IgnitingOurApp/README.md

 With `npm` is used to install packages globally. `npx` is used to execute a package.

 ### Why CDN way is not a good way

 Fetching from CDN it will make a network call which is expensive.
 It will also make our app vulnerable to security attacks.

+### What does Parcel does for you

+1. Creates a dev build
+2. Creates a local server
+3. HMR = Hot Module Replacement
+4. File Watching Algorithm - written in C++
+5. Caching - Faster Development Experience
+6. Image Optimization
+7. Minification
+8. Bundling (its basic job)
+9. Compressing
+10. Content Hashing
+11. Code Splitting
+12. Differential Bundling
+13. Tree Shaking

+### What is tree-shaking?

+Removing unused code for you